mfoltz/Bloodcraft/README.md

   Multiplier for expertise gained from units.
 - **VBlood Expertise Multiplier**: `VBloodExpertiseMultiplier` (float, default: 5)
   Multiplier for expertise gained from VBloods.
+- **Unit Spawner Expertise Factor**: `UnitSpawnerExpertiseFactor` (float, default: 1)
+  The multiplier for experience gained from unit spawners (vermin nests, tombs), can be reduced or set to 0 for none.
 - **Expertise Stat Choices**: `ExpertiseStatChoices` (int, default: 2)
   The maximum number of stat choices a player can choose for weapon expertise per weapon.
 - **Reset Expertise Item**: `ResetExpertiseItem` (int, default: 576389135)